tapdata/tapdata-docs/docs/prerequisites/cloud-databases/aliyun-rds-for-mysql.md

       :::

 ## Connect to Aliyun RDS MySQL
-1. Log in to the [Tapdata Cloud platform](https://cloud.tapdata.net/console/v3/).
+1. Log in to the [TapData Cloud platform](https://cloud.tapdata.net/console/v3/).

 2. In the left navigation, click on **Connection Management**.